PolyRocketMatt/KMT/README.md

 a modular library for mathematical tasks.
 Since Kotlin is emerging more and more as a language for scientific computing, this library is intended to provide a solid foundation for such applications.

+KMT is currently in very early alpha stages.
+Implementations, documentations, testing may change in the future.
+Please keep track of the changelog to see what has changed in the latest versions.

 ## Modules

 KMT is split into several modules, each of which can be used independently.
 Currently, the following modules